Saturday, August 31, 2024

 RAINY DAY

 Yep.
 It’s raining again but this time we’re kind of glad.
 The rain has helped put out the forest fire so no more smoke.
-Instead we have mud puddles and wet, soggy grass for our trips outside in the rain.
+Instead, we have mud puddles and wet, soggy grass for our trips outside in the rain.
 Not much to do, so I am curled up on an old down jacket and napping the day away until it’s time to go to bed.

 Kathe and Jim played cards, paid bills and read in front of the fireplace.
 It was 36 degrees this morning, but at least it’s still not cold enough for snow.
-Not to much to do here as the closest town is an hour away and no one wants to go out in the rain but me.
+Not too much to do here as the closest town is an hour away and no one wants to go out in the rain but me.
 It has stopped raining for now.
-It’s supposed to start again tonight, but promises to be clear tomorrow for our drive to Haines Junction and a return to the Otter Falls Campground.
+It’s supposed to start again tonight but promises to be clear tomorrow for our drive to Haines Junction and a return to the Otter Falls Campground.

 Every one of us wishing for some sunshine and warmer weather, so it’s a good thing we are headed home.